apurvaraman/ExercisesInC/reading_questions/thinkos.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+The file system abstraction models storage as a persistent mapping between a file name and a series of bytes.
+The OS translates byte-based operations (which is how the file system works logically) into blocks (which is how it is implemented).

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+It should contain a read/write flag, a position, a pointer to the memory, and possibly an offset to deal with blocks.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+Caching and good cache replacement policies, prefetching, block transfers, and buffering.

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the file you wrote is not there.
 What happened?

+The value was likely saved in a buffer, which did not persist, before it could be written to persistent memory.

 5) Can you think of one advantage of a File Allocation Table over a UNIX inode?
 Or an advantage of a inode over a FAT?

+A FAT seems like a more direct representation of the memory on the disk, and there seems to be less overhead for the metadata and other information being stored.
+I think with using inodes you can change a file and a process already using it will be unaffected.

 6) What is overhead?
 What is fragmentation?

+Space overhead is the amount of space that needs to be allocated.
+Fragmentation is when some memory is being left unused (either whole or partial blocks).

 7) Why is the "everything is a file" principle a good idea?
 Why might it be a bad idea?

+The "everything is a file" principle is useful because streams are useful in cases like using piping and network communications.
+I'm not sure where it might be not useful, unless there is some additional overhead to treating everything like something that can be read/written to.

 If you would like to learn more about file systems, a good next step is to learn about journaling file systems.
 Start with [this Wikipedia article](https://en.wikipedia.org/wiki/Journaling_file_system), then